ReznoRMichael/hollow-knight-completion-check/README.md

 ## Support and feedback

 All feedback/problems/wrong data are appreciated.
-Feel free to write them in the [Steam Discussion](https://steamcommunity.com/sharedfiles/filedetails/?id=2209910193) thread for the Tool.
+Feel free to write them in the [Steam Discussion](https://steamcommunity.com/app/367520/discussions/0/2915472677711090083/) thread for the Tool or under the [Steam Guide](https://steamcommunity.com/sharedfiles/filedetails/?id=2209910193).

 Currently only things that are necessary for Game Completion % achievements are shown.
 The tool doesn't show all the optional things, bosses, challenges, relics found, geo caches opened etc. that are not required for completion %.